javecilla/readme/README.md

 <h3 align="left">About me: </h3>
 <p align="left">
-	I am currently a first-year Bachelor of Science in Information Technology (BSIT) student.
+	I'm currently a first-year Bachelor of Science in Information Technology (BSIT) student.
 My primary focus lies in web development, and I am dedicated to honing my skills in this field.<br/>
 	As a passionate coder, I invest a considerable amount of time honing my skills and expanding my knowledge in various aspects of web development.
 Since embarking on my journey in 2021, I have become proficient in HTML, CSS, and JavaScript.
 I am dedicated to continuously learning and growing in the field.
 </p>